gsagnol/picos/doc/tuto.rst

                         maximize F1 + F2
                 such that
                 ** Multiple Sources, One Sink **
-                Flow conservation in G from S1 to T with value:
-                        # variable F1:(1 x 1),continuous #
-                Flow conservation in G from S2 to T with value:
+                Flow conservation in G from S1 to T with value F1 Flow conservation in G from S2 to T with value F2
-                        # variable F2:(1 x 1),continuous #

                 ---------------------
                 The optimal flow F1 has value 1.0